Lighthouses of Spain: Coast of Morocco

 is generally restricted to the larger coastal light stations.
 Smaller

 lighthouses are called balizas (beacons).
-The navigational

 ARLHS numbers are from the ARLHS

 World List of Lights.
 ES numbers are from the Spanish national

 numbers are from volume E of the Admiralty List of Lights &